leanprover/lean4/src/Lean/Server/README.md

 ## Code style

 Comments should exist to denote specifics of our implementation but, for the most part, we shouldn't copy whole paragraphs of protocol description over from the LSP specification to avoid unnecessary duplication.
-Bug simple comments on LSP structures and members is encouraged so that some amount of useful tooltips can be provided while editing LSP server code.
+But simple comments on LSP structures and members is encouraged so that some amount of useful tooltips can be provided while editing LSP server code.